CIVIL-309 / 3 credits

 Summary

-The course analyzes urban neighborhoods from a thermodynamics perspective, emphasizing heat exchange among buildings, vegetation, water, ground, environment, and people.
-A group project highlights the Urban Heat Island effect and mitigation strategies for human comfort and building performance.
+The course examines urban neighborhoods through a thermodynamic lens, focusing on heat exchanges between buildings, vegetation, water, soil, the environment, and people.
+A group project highlights the Urban Heat Island effect and investigates strategies to mitigate it and improve urban planning.

 Content